The Rebellious Reign

-The Rebellious Reign is a 1980 historical drama martial art movie, directed by Fong Chiung and starring Norman Chu Siu-Keung, Jimmy Lee (Lung Fong) and Alan Chui Chung-San.
+The Rebellious Reign is a 1980 historical drama martial art movie, directed by Fong Chiung and starring Norman Chu Siu-keung, Jimmy Lee (Lung Fong) and Alan Chui Chung-san.
 This Movie Is An Portraition Of the late Qing Fascist Period Until The 1911 Revolt Under Dr.Sun.

 Plot

-Nin Gang Yiu (Jimmy Lee), after training for the hard time, decides to go to the outside world and join the 4th prince (Norman Hsu) for gaining the king's position.
-Eventually Yiu along with Pai Tai Hau (Alan Hsu) decided to make a rebellion towards the 4th prince for justice.
+Nin Gang-yiu (Jimmy Lee), after training for the hard time, decides to go to the outside world and join the 4th prince (Norman Hsu) for gaining the king's position.
+Eventually Gangyiu along with Pai Tai-hau (Alan Hsu) decided to make a rebellion towards the 4th prince for justice.